 When I was growing up there was a simple table cookie that I particularly favored.
 It was ubiquitous and seemed to appear in all of the bakeries and kitchens I frequented.
 It was a plain cookie, not flashy but what could be described as a peasant cookie.
 What it lacked in appearance it make up for in taste.

 I am talking about an Italian American classic, the wine biscuit.

 This is a popular treat in the Italian American communities in New England, especially in my home state of Rhode Island.
 There are many variations of this cookie, but the main component to this treat is wine.
 Some recipes will use white, some reds, or blends.
 I have a preference for the use of the red wines because it will yield a beautiful purple hue to this cookie with a spectacular taste.

-A few people I know will also use their own homemade wine in these cookies.
+A few people I know will also use their own homemade wine in these special Fathers Day biscuits.
 That is a special treat, and I do enjoy getting ahold of those rare cookies.

 For many years I tried to make the recipe that was given to me by my grandmother.
 The wine biscuits were passible, but I was truly never happy with them.
 Then a friend of mine Lisa Starnino Mallinson was talking about making them and was happy to share her recipe with me.